 Sarah Mulukutla (SM): This was an eight-week trial of once-weekly yoga versus stretching and resistance training in 138 people with mild to moderate Parkinson’s disease, meaning they could walk without a cane or walker and get up and down from the floor on their own.

 The yoga protocol in this study was built upon a “mindfulness-based stress reduction” program, which is meditation that involves paying attention to thoughts and breath in a non-judgmental manner.
-Researchers have studied mindfulness-based stress reduction for its effect on various symptoms — anxiety, depression and pain. showed mindfulness is associated with positive brain changes in people with Parkinson’s.
+Researchers have studied mindfulness-based stress reduction for its effect on various symptoms — anxiety, depression and pain.
+One study showed mindfulness is associated with positive brain changes in people with Parkinson’s.

 In this study, the researchers added mindfulness and controlled breathing to a traditional yoga practice called Hatha yoga.
 The stretching and resistance program involved stretches (such as forward bending and hamstring stretches), range of motion activities and body weight exercises (wall squats, side lunges and leg kicks, for example).
 Both programs included one in-person class each week as well as at-home practices twice a week.